Adult Outreach Services

 - Are willing to volunteer at least 3-4 hours a month

-If you are interested in becoming a Book Buddy or know someone who could use our services, contact our adult outreach services librarian, Lisa Luecke, at 859-572-5035 ext.
+If you are interested in becoming a Book Buddy or know someone who could use our services, contact our adult outreach services librarian at 859-572-5035 ext.
 37.

 Our adult outreach services librarian is available to host monthly book talks at senior centers, adult day care facilities, retirement living homes and extended care facilities.
 This varies from a book club in that no particular book is selected to be read by each participant.
 Instead, topics of interest vary and a presentation is given to educate attendees and encourage intellectually stimulating discussion.